All Episodes

 Well, if there was some kind of conflict, some kind of war, we might want to do it.

-But that's the only reason I can imagine?
+But that's the only reason I can imagine.

-We've been very careful to try and keep the documentation in order in terms of laying this out, so we footnote everything very carefully.
+We've been very careful to try and keep the documentation in order in terms of laying this out.

-they can also use the same system while they're doing that to carry their own communications.
+When you look at the whole idea of knocking out communications, one of the attributes of this system as well is not only can they knock out everyone else's communication, but they can also use the same system while they're doing that to carry their own communications.

 In other words, they can talk to each other, but no one else can talk to each other.